-- 7. Click OK to accept the new option. - 8.
-Click OK in the "Properties for <your project>" dialog to apply the settings just added.
+- 5. Click OK to accept the new option. - 6.
+Click OK in the Properties dialog to apply the settings you changed.
 All of your program's Tconf include files will now be found at configuration time the next time you build the project.